OWASP/www-board-candidates/2025/jeremy_long.md

 <p>Beyond Dependency-Check, I have contributed to several other OWASP projects, including the OWASP Java Encoder Project, multiple OWASP Cheat Sheets, Dependency-Track, and several CycloneDX plugins.
 My leadership extends to community building as well, having helped plan and run a previous OWASP AppSec DC conference and having served as a former leader of the OWASP Northern Virginia Chapter, where I focused on vendor-neutral, accessible education.</p>

 My commitment to the security community is also reflected in my research and public speaking.
-I have presented at multiple OWASP events and major industry conferences, including BlackHat USA 2023, where I spoke about defending against modern supply chain attacks like SolarWinds in my talk *Reflections on Trust in the Software Supply Chain*.
+I have presented at multiple OWASP events and major industry conferences, including BlackHat USA 2023, where I spoke about defending against modern supply chain attacks like SolarWinds in my talk [Reflections on Trust in the Software Supply Chain](https://www.youtube.com/watch?v=GXdHoxDgAYI).

 If elected, my first priority will be to address structural challenges faced by OWASP projects and to ensure our most active projects have the resources and visibility they need to thrive.
 My first 90 days will focus on three specific, measurable outcomes: